The word "Lead" is one of the key terms in marketing and it has the greatest significance in the field of Internet marketing.

 Working with leads is one of the most demanded directions of marketing and it is called lead management.
 It is a step by step process called “sales funnel”, which helps to attracts leads and lead them to a transaction.
 Generally accepted technology of working with leads consists of 4 stages:

 - Lead generation (attraction or capture of leads).
 This process is the most important stage.
 After all, the amount of potential customers the client receives depends on how many leads a marketer or a lead manager will be able to attract.
 As regards to internet marketing, lead generation is achieved via lead magnets and lead forms used on websites (offering bonuses or discounts for subscription), online chats, mailing lists to prepared email bases, guides, check lists, etc.

 - Enrichment and tracking.
 The next step after lead generation is lead enrichment.
-It is basically a collection of additional information about them: age, sex, geography, contacts, social media, etc. This data will help to efficiently divide all leads on segments and later to work more pointwise with each one of them.
+It is basically a collection of additional information about them: age, sex, geography, contacts, social media, etc. This data will help to efficiently divide all leads into segments, control leads and later to work more pointwise with each one of them.
 This stage also includes lead tracking – action monitoring of your leads on a website or on an application.

 - Qualification and scoring.
 Qualification of any lead allows you to determine on what stage of sales funnels is it on and how much is it ready for the transaction.
 A very effective instrument here is lead scoring – it sorts leads on groups based on tracking data.
 In other words, qualification helps to separate warm and hot leads from cold ones and to concentrate on the processing of first two groups.